Skip to Content

 In winter, many people just fly to Denver and book an airport transfer from Denver to Aspen and back.
 For skiing itself, you don’t really need a car and there are several free bus routes to bring you everywhere you need to be.

 In summer – and definitely if you want to explore the area more – the best way to get around is by car.
 We rented a car upon arrival in Denver and we also visited Estes Park and Rocky Mountain National Park from Denver before heading to Aspen.
-Here you can find an overview of the best deals for car rental in Denver.
+We use and recommend this website for car hire – they always have unbeatable deals.

 If interested, here you can read more about our road trip itinerary which included Colorado, Utah, and Wyoming.